Monsanto family: History

 The Monsanto family were Sephardic Jews, who derive their name from Monsanto (meaning "Holy Mountain"), a village in Portugal.
 They had lived for a time as Marranos; people who outwardly conformed to the Catholic Church but continued to practice Judaism in private.
-They were active in trade in Andalusia, Spain (they were located at Sevilla and Málaga) for a time during the 17th century, before moving on to Amsterdam, in the United Provinces of the Netherlands during the lifetime of Isaac Rodriguez Monsanto (1645—1695).
+They were active in trade in Andalusia, Spain (they were located at Seville and Málaga) for a time during the 17th century, before moving on to Amsterdam, in the United Provinces of the Netherlands during the lifetime of Isaac Rodriguez Monsanto (1645–1695).
 It is in the Netherlands that the Monsanto brothers who came to the Americas were born.
 They first moved out across the Atlantic Sea to Curaçao in the Caribbean, which was then part of the Netherlands Antilles.

 In the aftermath of the Seven Years' War, with both realms under the House of Bourbon, the Treaty of Fontainebleau (1762) stipulated that French Louisiana, then part of New France, be transferred to New Spain as Spanish Louisiana.
 The transfer was actually gradual and in a state of flux during the time that the Monsanto family arrived.
 Previously, Jews were technically barred from living in French America from 1685 onwards under the terms of the Code Noir, though this was not enforced as strictly during the political flux of the mid-1700s and so the Monsanto family were able to operate.
 This and the end of the Seven Years' War, which meant the opportunity for trade with Europe, attracted Jews to New Orleans who had been involved in the slave trade in the Caribbean (ie - Curaçao, Jamaica and Saint-Domingue) and also the inter-American slave trade between the Caribbean and territories bordering the Gulf of Mexico.